Sergey Lazarev: 2000–07: Smash!! band, Don't Be Fake, and TV Show

 In February 2003 the band finally released their debut album, Freeway.
 Over a million discs were sold in Russia and other nations in the Commonwealth of Independent States.
 Smash!! subsequently toured Russia throughout 2003.

 The following year Freeway was released in East Asian countries including; Korea, China, Taiwan, Thailand, Hong Kong, Malaysia, Singapore, Indonesia, India, and the Philippines.
 The release of the album was followed by the promotional tour in the South-Eastern Asia, during which the band shot a video clip for the cover-version of George Michael's song "Faith" in Shanghai.

-In May 2004 Smash!! in cooperation with the Italian band Earphones recorded the song "Obsession".
-When the song entered the radio rotation, it immediately gained the top of hit parades and became the top summer hit 2004.
-That year Smash!! received the award of the MTV Russian Music Awards (RMA in short) 2004 as the pop-project of the year, and the award of the sound-track as the band of the year.

-On 1 December 2004 Smash!! released the second album, 2Nite.
-The band split up only one week after the release, with both Lazarev and Topalov deciding to pursue solo careers.